Quezon City

 Quezon City is known for its culture, entertainment industry and media, and is aptly called the "City of Stars".
 Major broadcasting networks have their headquarters and studios in the city.
 It is also known for its commerce, education, research, technology, politics, tourism, art and sports.
-Several national government branches including the Batasang Pambansa Complex, the seat of House of Representatives of the Philippines, calls the city home.
+Several national government branches including the Batasang Pambansa Complex, the seat of House of Representatives of the Philippines, call the city home.

 Quezon City is a planned city.
-It covers a total area of 161.11 sqkm, making it the largest city in Metro Manila in terms of land area.
-It is politically subdivided into Six Congressional Districts, which represents the city in the Lower House of the Congress of the Philippines.
+It covers a total area of 161.11 sqkm, making it the largest city in Metro Manila/NCR in terms of land area.
+It is politically subdivided into six congressional districts, which represent the city in the Lower House of the Congress of the Philippines.
 The city has 142 barangays under the City Government.
-National government departments and agencies are mostly situated at the National Government Center I (NGC I) in Diliman, and the National Government Center II (NGC II) in Batasan Hills, where the Lower House of the Philippine Congress is located.
+National government departments and agencies are mostly situated in the first National Government Center (NGC) in Diliman. and the second National Government Center in Batasan Hills, where the Lower House of the Philippine Congress is located.
 Most of the city's northern part lies at the foothills of the Sierra Madre mountain range, including the La Mesa Watershed Reservation, the largest watershed in Metro Manila and a designated protected area.